Recipe Overview

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

 I love their smooth, rich, buttery flavor.
-I also adore their versatility — they’re a blank slate for any flavor you love.
-I love these bright lemon poppy seed cream cheese shortbread cookies, and these peppermint shortbread cookies are perfect for Christmas.
+I also adore their versatility.
+They’re a blank slate for any flavor you love.
+These bright lemon poppy seed cream cheese shortbread cookies are one of my favorites, and peppermint shortbread cookies are fun for Christmas.
+Honey lemon shortbread cookies are perfect with tea.
+You’ll want to take a look at all my shortbread recipes!

-• Great to make ahead: I tend to make Christmas cookies pretty far in advance, giving me time to share them here with you, so then I have two choices.
-The first is the freezer.
-The second is to eat all the cookies and make more for Christmas.
-Shortbread freezes like a dream.
-I’ve frozen the dough for all the cookies I linked to in that link-heavy section up there.
+Great to make ahead.
+I tend to make Christmas cookies pretty far in advance and freeze them if I can.
+I’ve found that shortbread cookies freeze like a dream.
 You can freeze the dough or the finished cookies.
 I love freezing the dough because then I can grab it when I need it, slice it, and bake.
 Fresh cookies, quick and easy!

 Close up front view of cookies on plate.